dilangaem/SemiconAI/DATA/README.md

-This folder has the data and the features for the project.
+This folder has the data and the feature sets for the project.